keithalewis/math/um1.md

 The Fundamental Theorem of Asset pricing is a geometric fact.
 Positive measures having mass 1 show up, but they are not the probability of anything.

 Every arbitrage-free model is determined by deflators that correspond to Ross' valuation operator $L$ and a martingale measure.
 If repurchase agreements are available there is a canonical deflator.
 Market instruments have prices and associated cash flows.
 Trading involves buying and selling instruments at discrete times.
-Trades entail amounts that show up in the trading account.
-These determine the value, or mark-to-market, of the strategy.
+These determine the value, or mark-to-market, of the strategy and amounts that show up in the trading account.

 This note does not solve the crucial problem of when and how much to trade.
 It only provides an elementary and mathematically rigorous